-In instrument flight conditions the visual references used to resolve ambiguous or conflicting orientation information are not available.
-Until considerable practise has been carried out to replace the normal visual cues with instrument readings, orientation conflicts may occur, causing various illusions, for example, the leans.
+In instrument flight conditions, the visual references used to resolve ambiguous or conflicting orientation information are not available.
+Until considerable practice has been carried out to replace the normal visual cues with instrument readings, orientation conflicts may occur, causing various illusions.
+For example, the 'leans'.

 Because the limitations of the human orientation system are considerable, and instrument failure is rare, trust the instruments.